eko/monday/README.md

 ## What Monday can do for you?

+✅ Define a unified way to setup applications for all your developers

 ✅ Run your local applications

 ✅ Hot reload your applications automatically when a change is made locally